Polar bears complicate life for world's northernmost residents

 Ny-Aalesund may be remote but it's not forgotten.
 A mining accident there in 1962 which killed 21 people brought down the government and changed how Norway runs its biggest state firms, including the then-named Kings Bay Coal Company.

-Facing accusations that politicians placed incompetent cronies on the mining firm's board, the government resigned and the state resolved to keep an "arms length" distance from its own companies like Statoil and Telenor.
+Facing accusations that politicians placed incompetent cronies on the mining firm's board, the government resigned and the state resolved to keep an "arms length" distance from its own companies like Statoil (STL.OL) and Telenor (TEL.OL).

 To this day the Norwegian government stays out of state company boards, electing independent board members to maintain its interests.